Note: The Julian’s Private Scrapbook Series is under revision; the Xlibris

 page.
 It is not to be re-sold or given away.
 If you would like to share any of these titles with anyone, please refer them to the Diphra website.
 Naturally you can purchase additional copies for as many persons as you wish.

-If you are reading a Little J and Roger or Julian's Private Scrapbook volume and did not purchase it, or if it
+If you are reading a Julian's Private Scrapbook volume and did not purchase it, or if it

 was not purchased for your use only, you should purchase your own copy at